Intervention Programs

 LEAP (Learn, Engage, Advocate, and Partner)

-LEAP is a youth diversion program at the highest need middle and high schools in Oxnard that will help equip students and parent with the tools needed to develop healthy communication, coping, conflict resolution skills and protective factors aimed at increasing their overall well-being and safety while bolstering school safety measures.
+LEAP is a youth diversion program at the highest-need middle and high schools in Oxnard that will help equip students and parents with the tools needed to develop healthy communication, coping, conflict resolution skills, and protective factors aimed at increasing their overall well-being and safety while bolstering school safety measures.
 Through evidence-based prevention and intervention for grades 6-12, LEAP aims to (1) reduce the incidence of school violence through improved school safety and climate and (2) prevent youth violence, delinquency, and victimization in the targeted community.

 LIFT (Lead.
 Inspire.
 Focus.
 Transform.)